willyp63/SoundScape/README.md

 ## Where do the Songs Come from?

 By integrating with two powerful APIs, SoundScape is able to deliver high-quality audio for millions of popular songs.
 SoundScape's search results come from Spotify API.
 When a user wants to play a song returned from Spotify, a search request is made to the Youtube API.
 SoundScape's algorithm analyzes each result returned from Youtube and makes its best guess at what video contains the desired audio.
-Once the video is located, SoundScape's Node.js opens an audio stream and pipes it back to the client.
+Once the video is located, SoundScape's Node.js server opens an audio stream and pipes it back to the client.

 ![search]